 Description

-This delicious vegetarian white bean chili recipe is made with simple ingredients and loaded with protein and fiber, making it super satisfying.
+This delicious vegetarian white bean chili recipe is made with simple ingredients and loaded with healthy protein, fiber, and tons of flavor.

 Ingredients